-A linear fit equation was created for asymptote and biological exponent data using the data from Tables 1 and 2 in Appendix 2.
+A linear fit equation was created for volume asymptote and biological exponent data using the cubic foot volume data from Tables 1 and 2 in Appendix 2.
 This allowed for the calculation of a volume yield estimate at a site index value outside the decadal increments given in these tables.